ljpatrick/marxpaint/docs/pt_br/README.txt

 	or create a new entry.
 (See "Save" above.)

-	NOTE: If the image is saved, it will be reloaded automatically the next time you run Tux Paint!
+	NOTE: If the image is saved, it will be reloaded automatically the next time you run Marx Paint!

-Loading Other Pictures into Tux Paint
+Loading Other Pictures into Marx Paint
 -------------------------------------
-  Since Tux Paint's 'Open' dialog only displays pictures you created with Tux Paint, what if you want to load some other picture or photograph into Tux Paint to edit?
+  Since Marx Paint's 'Open' dialog only displays pictures you created with Marx Paint, what if you want to load some other picture or photograph into Marx Paint to edit?

-  To do so, you simply need to convert the picture into a PNG (Portable Network Graphic) image file, and place it in Tux Paint's "saved" directory.  ("~/.tuxpaint/saved/" under Linux and Unix, "userdata\saved\" under Windows.)
+  To do so, you simply need to convert the picture into a PNG (Portable Network Graphic) image file, and place it in Marx Paint's "saved" directory.  ("~/.marxpaint/saved/" under Linux and Unix, "userdata\saved\" under Windows.)

-  Using 'tuxpaint-import'
+  Using 'marxpaint-import'
   -----------------------
-    Linux and Unix users can use the "tuxpaint-import" shell script which gets installed when you install Tux Paint.
-It uses some NetPBM tools to convert the image ("anytopnm"), resize it so that it will fit in Tux Paint's canvas ("pnmscale"), and convert it to a PNG ("pnmtopng").
+    Linux and Unix users can use the "marxpaint-import" shell script which gets installed when you install Marx Paint.
+It uses some NetPBM tools to convert the image ("anytopnm"), resize it so that it will fit in Marx Paint's canvas ("pnmscale"), and convert it to a PNG ("pnmtopng").

-    It also uses "date" to get the current time and date, which is the filenaming convention Tux Paint uses for saved files.
+    It also uses "date" to get the current time and date, which is the filenaming convention Marx Paint uses for saved files.
 (Remember, you are never asked for a 'filename' when you go to Save or Open pictures!)

-    To use 'tuxpaint-import', simply run the command from a command-line prompt and provide it the name(s) of the file(s) you wish to convert.
+    To use 'marxpaint-import', simply run the command from a command-line prompt and provide it the name(s) of the file(s) you wish to convert.

-    They will be converted and placed in your Tux Paint 'saved' directory.
+    They will be converted and placed in your Marx Paint 'saved' directory.
     (Note: If you're doing this for a different user - e.g., your child, you'll need to make sure to run the command under their account.)

     Example:

-      $ tuxpaint-import grandma.jpg
+      $ marxpaint-import grandma.jpg
-      grandma.jpg -> /home/username/.tuxpaint/saved/20020921123456.png
+      grandma.jpg -> /home/username/.marxpaint/saved/20020921123456.png
       jpegtopnm: WRITING A PPM FILE

-    The first line ("tuxpaint-import grandma.jpg") is the command to run.
+    The first line ("marxpaint-import grandma.jpg") is the command to run.
     The following two lines are output from the program while it's working.

-    Now you can load Tux Paint, and a version of that original picture will be available under the 'Open' dialog.
+    Now you can load Marx Paint, and a version of that original picture will be available under the 'Open' dialog.
 Just double-click its icon!